 There are several pets you can use but there are a few must-haves if you don’t want to accidentally kill your target.

 How to Trap A Battle Pet

 Each attempt will use up a turn so it’s important to only use it if your active pet has enough health or has a backup pet that can withstand any damage you may receive.
-Over time, your traps will improve with Strong Traps and Pristine Traps once you attain the relevant achievements.
-Draenic Traps require a level 2 menagerie from your Warlords of Draenor garrison.
+Over time, your traps will improve with Pristine Traps and Strong Traps once you complete the relevant achievements to improve your chance at catching higher-level pets.
+Draenic Traps require the level 2 menagerie upgrade from your garrison in Warlords of Draenor.